-Description Туре Budget source Development and delivery of a Future Ready Baw Baw program, Major to meet the future needs of the community.
-Focused on Major initiative Operating Information Technology (IT), Services, Workplaces, and People.
-Develop a Depot Strategy to ensure Council can continue to Major conduct works and deliver services that meet the needs of the Major initiative Operating community into the future.
+Description Туре Budget source Development and delivery of an internal Future Ready Baw Baw Major program, to meet the future needs of the community.
+Focused on Major initiative Operating Information Technology (IT), Services, Workplaces, and People. ii iitidtive Develop a Depot Strategy to ensure Council can continue to Major conduct works and deliver services that meet the needs of the Major initiative Operating community into the future.
+Initiative